Gianluca Cherubini

+Gianluca Cherubini (28 February 1974 – 1 April 2026) was an Italian professional footballer who played as a defender.

-He played for 4 seasons (52 games) in the Serie A for A.C.
+Cherubini played for four seasons in the Serie A for A.C.
 Reggiana 1919 and A.S.
 Roma.

 In 2006, he suffered a cerebral aneurysm during a game for Giulianova against Novara, which caused fears for his life.
 He recovered and later played for another season.

+Cherubini died on 1 April 2026, at the age of 52.